Baaji (2019 film): Release

 The first look teaser of the film was released on 23 April 2019.
-The teaser was highly appreciated by the audiences on every social media platform and have millions of shares on sites, later on the Theatrical trailer published on 30 May 2019 which truly inspires the cinema lovers all around.
+The teaser was highly appreciated by audiences on every social media platform and received millions of shares on various sites.
+Later, the Theatrical trailer, published on 30 May 2019, truly inspired cinema lovers all around.
 Critical response was also appreciative and in support of the film.
 The response from the general audiences changes right after the release of controversial song Gangster Guriya, however the Mehwish Hayat featured song controversy was sort of blessing in disguise for the movie, as films gets a huge public response on its release.
 The film was released on 28 June 2019 under the banner of ARY Films nationally and was also had an international release by B4U Films.

 Baaji wasn't the first film which was distributed internationally by B4U Films as other Pakistani films such as Rangreza, Janaan, 7 Din Mohabbat In, Cake were also released by the same banner.